Event Details

 Entry-level paid experience, perfect for getting the full festival feel.

-Premier Passport (21+)
+VIP Passport (21+)

 For guests who want a warmer, smoother, more elevated festival experience.